 Hair Jig Crappie

-Plastic vs Hair Jig for Crappie
+Plastic vs Hair

 Plastic baits are used more these days than hair jigs for crappie but there are times when hair jigs seem to outperform plastic baits.
 Hair imparts a very subtle action to a crappie jig.
 The natural look, movement and some might argue taste of natural hair jigs can entice reluctant crappie into biting.
-Obviously there are plastic baits that look natural.
-They can easily be flavored with the many scents available and the soft bodies will feel pretty natural as well.
+Obviously, there are plastic baits that look natural.
+They can easily be flavored with the many scents available and the soft bodies will feel pretty realistic as well.
 However, ask any die hard crappie jig angler and they are likely to tell you that there are definitely times when hair outperforms plastic.
 For whatever reason.
 There are plenty of ideas on why this is and a few mentioned above but to an old crappie angler trial and error proved it and that’s all that’s needed to tie one on under certain circumstances.

-Conditions for Hair Jigs for Crappie
+Conditions for Hair Jigs

 - COLD WATER